About CCB - The University of Tulsa

 • Our internationally recognized faculty is committed to providing students with the best educational experience possible by sharing their talents, interests, knowledge, and vision in and out of the classroom.

-• Students have many opportunities to participate in research projects like the Tulsa Undergraduate Research Challenge (TURC)
+• Students have many opportunities to participate in research projects like the Tulsa Undergraduate Research Challenge (TURC), independent studies with professors on exciting topics, and exploratory opportunities with our Centers for Entrepreneurship, Energy, and Real Estate.

 • Our low student-faculty ratio of 9-1 and small class sizes (on average 19 students per class) give students an incredible opportunity to work closely with professors and instructors in and out of the classroom.